 As it turns out, we found Cabana Bay to be an excellent resort for those considering a mini-vacation, water park-only trip, or a budget-friendly hotel.
 Before this trip, our experience with Universal Studios was limited.

 Initially, we were going to spend the day at Volcano Bay.
 But after thinking it over, I didn’t want to deal with parking and taking transportation to the water park.
 While it wouldn’t have been a big deal, the convenience of walking from the hotel to the park won out.

-Last week, on a whim, I called my travel agent at Firefly Travels and had her reserve two nights in a volcano view room at Cabana Bay.
-Initially, I planned to drive to the water park while in Orlando.
+So on a whim, I called my travel agent at Firefly Travels and had her reserve two nights in a volcano-view room at Cabana Bay.
+Also, I think you will all agree.
+Our view of the water park from the room was worth it!

-A large wall of floor-to-ceiling windows looks directly out to the water park.
-The long windows enhance the space making it feel larger.
+A large wall of floor-to-ceiling windows offers views of the water park.
+Long windows enhance the space making it feel larger.

 Here’s another angle.